-The plasma binding of lidocaine HCl is dependent on drug concentration, and the fraction bound decreases with increasing concentration.
-At concentrations of 1 to 4 mcg of free base per mL 60 to 80 percent of lidocaine HCl is protein bound.
+The plasma binding of lidocaine HCI is dependent on drug concentration, and the fraction bound decreases with increasing concentration.
+At concentrations of 1 to 4 mcg of free base/mL, 60 to 80% of lidocaine HCI is protein bound.
 Binding is also dependent on the plasma concentration of the alpha-1-acid glycoprotein.
-Lidocaine HCl crosses the blood-brain and placental barriers, presumably by passive diffusion.
+Lidocaine HCI crosses the blood-brain and placental barriers, presumably by passive diffusion.

-Lidocaine HCl is metabolized rapidly by the liver, and metabolites and unchanged drug are excreted by the kidneys.
+Lidocaine HCI is metabolized rapidly by the liver, and metabolites and unchanged drug are excreted by the kidneys.
 Biotransformation includes oxidative N-dealkylation, ring hydroxylation, cleavage of the amide linkage, and conjugation.
-N-dealkylation, a major pathway of biotransformation, yields the metabolites monoethylglycinexylidide and glycinexylidide.
+N-dealkylation, a major pathway of biotransformation, yields the metabolites monoethylglycinexylidide and glycinexy-lidide.
 The pharmacological/toxicological actions of these metabolites are similar to, but less potent than, those of lidocaine HCI.
-Approximately 90% of lidocaine HCI administered is excreted in the form of various metabolites, and less than 10% is excreted unchanged.
+Approximately 90% of lidocaine HCl administered is excreted in the form of various metabolites, and less than 10% is excreted unchanged.
 The primary metabolite in urine is a conjugate of 4-hydroxy-2,6-dimethylaniline.

 The elimination half-life of lidocaine HCI following an intravenous bolus injection is typically 1.5 to 2 hours.

-Because of the rapid rate at which lidocaine HCI following an intravenous bolus injection is typically 1.5 to 2 hours.
-Because of the rapid rate at which lidocaine HCI is metabolized, any condition that affects liver function may alter lidocaine HCI kinetics.
+Because of the rapid rate at which lidocaine HCI is metabolized, any condition that affects liver function may alter lidocaine kinetics.
 The half-life may be prolonged two-fold or more in patients with liver dysfunction.
-Renal dysfunction does not affect lidocaine HCI kinetics but may increase the accumulation of metabolites.
+Renal dysfunction does not affect lidocaine HCI kinetics but may increase the accumulation of metabolites

 Factors such as acidosis and the use of CNS stimulants and depressants affect the CNS levels of lidocaine HCI required to produce overt systemic effects.
-Objective adverse manifestations become increasingly apparent with increasing venous plasma levels above 6 mcg free base per mL.
-In the rhesus monkey arterial blood levels of 18 to 21 mcg/mL have been shown to be threshold for convulsive activity.
+Objective adverse manifestations become increasingly apparent with increasing venous plasma levels above 6 mcg free base/mL.
+In the rhesus monkey arterial blood levels of 18 to 21 mcg/mL have been shown to be threshold for convulsive activity